ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/03-intro-versioning.md

 Initialized empty Git repository in /Users/YOU/is310-first-repo/.git/
 ```

-Now if we type `ls -a` we will see a new folder called `.git`.
+Now if we type `ls -a` of `Get-ChildItem -Force` we will see a new folder called `.git`.
 This is the folder that contains all of the information about our git repository.
-The `.git` folder is hidden by default, so we need to use the `-a` flag to see it.
+The `.git` folder is hidden by default, so we need to use the `-a` or `-Force` flag to see it.
 This means that if you try looking at your folder either in a file explorer or in the terminal with just `ls`, or even in the VS Code Explorer, you won't see the `.git` folder.

 With our git repository initialized, we can now start tracking changes to our file, but this is **not automatic**.
 Instead, we have to tell git which files to pay attention to and track, and also when to take a snapshot of our changes.